Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Grilled River Prawns (Goong Pao) — freshwater prawns from the Chao Phraya, grilled whole over charcoal, served with lime and chilli dipping sauce.
 Eating Ayutthaya's famous river prawns by the river they came from, as the sky turns from orange to purple overhead, is one of those travel moments that stays with you.

 Roti Sai Mai — Ayutthaya's famous local dessert: threads of palm sugar spun into cotton candy wrapped in thin soft roti pancakes.
 Unlike anything you will find in Bangkok.
+Specific to this city.
 Your guide knows where the best vendors set up in the evening.

 Allow approximately 1 hour for dinner.